 During the 1889-1890 winter season, it was the home of wholesale dry goods merchant Samuel Bradford Dana and his wife, Katherine Wallen (Lyon) Dana.
 They previously had lived at 145 Beacon.
 By the 1890-1891 season, they had moved to 223 Beacon.

 During the 1890-1891 winter season, 128 Marlborough was the home of Thomas Nelson and his wife, Annie (Bigelow) Nelson.
 They had lived at 251 Commonwealth during the previous season.
 A former real estate dealer, he was treasurer of several mining companies.
 Annie Nelson died in March of 1891 and by 1892, Thomas Nelson had moved to a new home he had built at 508 Beacon.

 During the 1891-1892 winter season, 128 Marlborough was the home of Mrs. George McClure, probably Sarah J. (Craige) McClure, the widow of George McClure, a cabinetmaker, who died in January of 1891.
 By the 1892-1893 season, she had moved to The Ludlow (southwest corner of Clarendon and St. James).

 By the 1892-1893 season, 128 Marlborough was the home of Miss Sarah Borden Durfee Lewis.
-She was a teacher and operated a private school in the house.
+She was a teacher and operated a college preparatory school for girls in the house.
 She previously had lived and operated the school in Brookline.
 During the 1893-1894 winter season, Dr. Charles Allen Porter, a surgeon, also was living there, but he had moved to 24 Marlborough by 1895.
 Miss Lewis continued to live at 128 Marlborough during the 1895-1896 winter season, but moved thereafter and by 1900 was living in Cambridge.